TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_skr_E3T_connected_wifi.md

 Use a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.

-If you would prefer a PCB connected to the board, user PCR has created a wifi board for the SKR E3 Turbo.
-It can be purchased on tindie **Link to follow**
+{% include tip.html content="If you would prefer a premade adapter to enable WiFi, TeamGloomy have created a plugin WiFi adapter board for the SKR E3 Turbo.
+It can be purchased on tindie [here](https://www.tindie.com/products/pcr/reprapfirmware-wifi-adapterboard-for-skr-e3-turbo/) " %}

 ### BOM